 GeForce GT 1030 and Radeon RX 550 are the two latest budget graphics cards launched by Nvidia and AMD respectively.
 These entry-level graphics cards are aimed at gamers who just want to play less demanding games, eSports games and older games on their budget gaming PC.
 These two graphics cards are priced under 100 dollars and here I am going to provide you the complete details and specifications of these entry-level graphics cards for gaming at budget.

-Radeon RX 550 is an entry level graphics card in the Radeon RX 500 series lineup and is based on the Polaris GPU architecture from AMD.
+Radeon RX 550 is an entry-level graphics card in the Radeon RX 500 series lineup and is based on the Polaris GPU architecture from AMD.
 This graphics card is aimed at users with moderate gaming needs and who have a lower budget.
 However, the card is powerful enough to run eSports titles and older games at high graphics settings with playable frame rates.

 The card has got Polaris 12 GPU built on 14nm FinFET process and comes with 512 Stream Processors and 2GB / 4GB GDDR5 memory.
 The memory interface is 128-bit wide and memory speed of 7Gbps.
 The card supports all the major latest graphics APIs that include DirectX 12, Vulkan, and OpenGL 4.5.
 The maximum power consumption of 50 Watt and it does not require external power from the PSU.
 The card sells at under 100 dollars and the price can vary according to different graphics card manufacturers.